Mitch Hedberg: Early life

 Hedberg was born on February 24, 1968, in Saint Paul, Minnesota, the son of Arne and Mary (née Schimscha, 1943–2012) Hedberg.
-He was of Finnish-Swedish (from his paternal grandparents), Czech, and German descent.
+He was of Swedish (from his paternal grandparents), Finnish, Czech, and German descent.
 Hedberg attended Harding High School in Saint Paul.
-He took little interest in school, and claimed he was barely eligible to graduate.
+Hedberg said he was a good student, and often ahead of the rest of the class, but got bored and lost interest around 10th grade, when he started cutting classes.
+He struggled to graduate from high school and did not attend college.

 Career

 Hedberg began his stand-up career in Florida, and after a period of honing his skills, he moved to Seattle and began to tour.
 He soon appeared on MTV's Comikaze, followed by a 1996 appearance on the Late Show with David Letterman that brought him his big break.
 He won the 1997 grand prize at the Seattle Comedy Competition.
 The next year he appeared in an episode of Fox's series That '70s Show.

 In 1999, he completed his own independent feature film, Los Enchiladas!, which he wrote, directed, produced, and starred in.
 He recorded three comedy albums: Strategic Grill Locations, Mitch All Together, and Do You Believe in Gosh?, the last released posthumously.
-He appeared at the Montreal Just for Laughs comedy festival in 1998, 2001, and 2004.
+He performed at the Just for Laughs comedy festival in Montreal three times: in 1998, 2001, and 2004.

 Concurrent with his rising fame in the entertainment industry, Hedberg appeared on Letterman nine more times, signed a half-million-dollar deal with Fox for a television sitcom, and was dubbed "the next Seinfeld" by Time magazine.
 George Carlin, Dave Chappelle, Mike Birbiglia, Norm MacDonald and Lewis Black were among his comedian fans.
+Comedians Anthony Jeselnik, Bo Burnham and Ron Funches have listed Hedberg as an influence.

+On September 9, 2008, Comedy Central Records released the album Do You Believe in Gosh?, which contained material Hedberg recorded at The Improv in Ontario, California, in January 2005.
+Hedberg's wife Lynn wrote in the introduction that the performance had been in preparation for a year-end CD recording.

 Style

-Hedberg's standup comedy was distinguished by the unique manner of speech he adopted later in his career, his abrupt delivery, and his unusual stage presence.
-His material was based on wordplay, non sequiturs, paraprosdokians, and object observations.
-His act usually consisted equally of compact one- or two-liners and longer routines, often with each line as a punchline.
-Many of his jokes were inspired by everyday thoughts or situations.
+Hedberg's stand-up comedy was distinguished by the unique manner of speech he adopted later in his career, his abrupt delivery, and his unusual stage presence.
+His act usually consisted of compact one- or two-liners and longer routines, often with each line as a punchline.

 Hedberg occasionally added disclaimers to the end of a joke if it was not sufficiently well received, frequently variations on "that joke's dumb, I'm aware of that."
 During recordings for CDs, he would often say that he would find a way to edit a failed gag to make it seem well-received, for example by "adding laughter" to a failed joke containing arithmetic.
 Following such a failure on Strategic Grill Locations, Hedberg suggested, "All right... that joke is going to be good because I'm going to take all the words out and add new words.
 That joke will be fixed."

-Comedy Central Records released an album, Do You Believe in Gosh? on September 9, 2008, that contained material Hedberg recorded at The Improv in Ontario, California in January 2005.
-His wife, Lynn, wrote in the introduction that the performance had been in preparation for a year-end CD recording.